dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 	3. The directory to store the results (absolute path)

 ```
-Please note that users have the opportunity to run this analysis as part of the cfDNApipeline.py or alone using a command similar to the following:
+Please note can produce the same results as part of the main cfDNApipeline.py program or using the following command:
 ```
 python insertSizeAnalysisBED.py bamFile=/home/centos/data/TYL0002.bam bedFile=/home/centos/PanelDesigns/example_panel.bed outDIR=/home/centos/Results
 ```

-### Question 5: I found a folder named cfDNApipeline_scripts, what is it ?
+### Question 5: I found a folder named cfDNApipeline_scripts, what does it contain ?

-The pipeline generates internally this folder to store the commands.
-The commands are separated based on the steps of the analysis as follows:
+The folder is generated internally to store the execution commands.

+The commands are grouped based on the steps of the analysis as follows:

 ```
 	1. example.FgbioDeDup_PrePro_commands.txt contains all commands for data pre-processing and deDup with UMIs